Pawel2221/dbt_ga4_attribution_models/README.md

 Models are also referring to the macros (`ga4_select.sql`, `ga4_unnest_key.sql`, `ga4_utm_mapping.sql`)

-A more comprehensive overview of the project process is provided in the video below:

 ### Desired outcome

 The goal is to create a ready-to-visualize table, `attribution_explore`, that evaluates the effectiveness of various marketing channels using custom-developed attribution models.